TikTok says it will let U.S. skeptics see its code to defray privacy concerns

 Inside TikTok: A culture clash where U.S. views about censorship often were overridden by the Chinese bosses

-TikTok isn’t part of that hearing, but its name is likely to come up repeatedly — either as a sign that the industry is competitive or a warning about the dangers of breaking up its largest companies.
+TikTok isn’t part of that hearing, but its name is likely to come up repeatedly — either as a sign the industry is competitive or a warning about the dangers of breaking up its largest companies.
 Facebook CEO Mark Zuckerberg, for example, wrote in his prepared remarks that penalizing U.S. tech firms could instead embolden Chinese competitors that are “exporting their vision to other countries.”

 TikTok took its own shots in response on Wednesday, at one point faulting Facebook for launching a “copycat product” similar to its short video app.

-“Without TikTok, American advertisers would again be left with few choices,” Meyer wrote.
+“Without TikTok, American advertisers would again be left with few choices,” Mayer wrote.
 “Competition would dry up and so too will an outlet for America’s creative energy.”

-Note: Correction: An earlier version of this story misspelled the name of the TikTok CEO.